 - The original ADA requirements specified that the number of assistive listening devices was 4 percent of seating capacity.
 The new requirements have been scaled to match the total occupancy of the venue.
 There is more specific information below regarding how many assistive listening devices (ALDs) are required.

 - The new, 2010 requirements of the ADA state that a percentage of assistive listening devices must be hearing aid compatible to interface with t-coils in hearing aids.
 This is accommodated via neck loop technology with RF or IR assistive listening systems.

 An FM System is a wireless assistive hearing device that transmits sounds directly from the source of the receiver.
-This type of ALD can be used to improve the use of hearing aids, a ochlear implant, or on its own without either device.
-They work to reduce background noise in particularly noisy places.
+This type of ALD can be used to improve the use of hearing aids, a cochlear implant, or on its own without either device.
+They work to reduce background noise in, particularly noisy places.

 A hearing loop, or induction loop, uses telecoils to magnetically transmit sound directly to hearing aids and cochlear implants through a magnetic field.
 They work to reduce background noise and other competing sounds in loud environments.
 These systems use a wire, or flat copper tape of loop(s) that are typically installed on the floor of a venue.

-An infrared hearing system is a is a popular alternative to an induction loop system.
-A typical system consists of an audio source, an infrared radiator (transmitter) and infrared listening receivers.
+An infrared hearing system is a popular alternative to an induction loop system.
+A typical system consists of an audio source, an infrared radiator (transmitter), and infrared listening receivers.

-WiFi assisted listening is a newer product which allows you to user your phone or other WiFi enabled device to connect to a network and listen to an audio broadcast.
-This is great for people with Bluetooth earbuds, or those who prefer not to used a pack.
+WiFi assisted listening is a newer product that allows you to use your phone or other WiFi-enabled devices to connect to a network and listen to an audio broadcast.
+This is great for people with Bluetooth earbuds, or those who prefer not to use a pack.

-Both Williams Sound and Listen Technoligies offer combo systems providing the standard FM assisted listening pack and the ability to broadcast over WiFi.
+Both Williams Sound and Listen Technologies offer combo systems providing the standard FM assisted listening pack and the ability to broadcast over WiFi.